-The Board is not aware of any changes in circumstances since the abovementioned review, which may affect Tan Sri Abdul Farid's independence.
-The Board has had the opportunity of working with Tan Sri Abdul Farid since he came on board on 1 January 2023, and is of the view that he has exercised independent judgement in the discharge of his duties and responsibilities.
+The Board considered the conduct of Tan Sri Abdul Farid in the discharge of his duties and responsibilities as a Director, and is of the view that Tan Sri Abdul Farid has exercised independent judgement in the discharge of his duties and responsibilities.
 Based on the above, the Board arrived at the determination that Tan Sri Abdul Farid is an independent Director.